Members

 Members of the Alumni Association Council meet on campus at the Alumni Association Council Forum in the spring and "virtually" one or more times throughout the year.
 New members are elected by the AAC to an initial two-year term which may be renewed for two, three-year terms for a total length of service of eight years.

-Two members of the Alumni Association Council sit on the College's Board of Trustees.
-The current president of the Alumni Council, Jennifer Hoglin '91, and the immediate past president, Ed Bowditch '86, are members of the Board of Trustees.
+Three members of the Alumni Association Council sit on the College's Board of Trustees.
+The current president of the Alumni Council, Jennifer Hoglin '91 the immediate past president, Ed Bowditch '86, and another past president, Kyle Samuels '92, are members of the Board of Trustees.

 Let us hear from you...
 AAC@coloradocollege.edu